Dr. Busani is a Research Associate Professor, and Nanofab manager at the University of New Mexico.

 Diane Burke is CEO of Burke & Associates LLC providing consulting, coaching and facilitation in strategic analysis, workforce/economic development and leadership development.
-In her previous positions at Central New Mexico Community College she was the Dean of Applied Technologies for programs in transportation, manufacturing, construction and mechanical trades, design and apprenticeships; as the Dean of Workforce and Economic Development providing training to organizations investing in employees to stay competitive with upskilling and credentials; and as Executive Director of Global Education a strategic initiative to establish a global education office to provide local students with global education competencies and attract new international students to the college.
-Diane has worked with Sun Microsystems facilitating marketing boot camps for their marketing teams in the US, Europe and Asia; directed a network of 80 US offices of the U.S. Commercial Service to help businesses enter new markets.
+In her previous positions at Central New Mexico Community College she was the Dean of Applied Technologies for programs in transportation, manufacturing, construction and mechanical trades, design and apprenticeships; she also served as the Dean of Workforce and Economic Development and as the Executive Director of Global Education which established a global education office to provide local students with global education competencies and attracted new international students to the college.
+Ms. Burke has worked with Sun Microsystems facilitating marketing boot camps for their marketing teams in the US, Europe and Asia.
+She directed a network of 80 US offices of the U.S. Commercial Service to help businesses enter new markets.
 Ms. Burke has an MBA and a BA Psychology from Rutgers University.

 Mr. Crimmins is the General Manager of CFV Solar Test Laboratory, Inc., a leading Photovoltaic product development and test lab in Albuquerque, New Mexico.
 CFV helps clients bring their PV products to market and provides performance and reliability validation and certification services for PV modules, racking and tracking systems.
 Prior to his involvement in the solar business, Mr. Crimmins held executive positions in finance with Goldman, Sachs and Morgan Stanley.
 He has also done advisory work for several Cleantech companies in Southwestern Colorado, including an electric car rental company, a biodegradable water bottle company, and a global clean water drinking foundation.
 Mr. Crimmins received a B.A. in Economics from Yale College in 1983, and an M.S. in Physics from Harvard University in 1987.
 Read more at https://www.linkedin.com/in/jim-crimmins-934a8625/